THE TAKE-IT-EASY ICE CREAM

 Plan ahead:

 The ice cream mixture needs to cool completely before churning, so prepare it in advance (approx. 8 hours before) to give it time to chill in the refrigerator.
-Alternatively, if you have plenty of ice cubes, you can have the ice cream mixture cold and ready for churning in less than one hour; to find out how, read “A fast way to chill the ice cream mixture” under step 3.
+Alternatively, if you have plenty of ice cubes, you can have the ice cream mixture ready for churning in less than two hours; you will find detailed instructions under step 2.

 If your ice cream maker has a removable freezer bowl, put it in the freezer for the whole time indicated by the manufacturer before churning, usually 24 hours.